A camp that marked the youth of many women

 Are you a former camper of Camp Oolahwan ?

-The Camp Oolahwan Centennial Committee, composed of former camp participants, invites the former campers to join their reunion event.
-The meeting will take place from September 8th to 10th, 2017 on the enchanting site of Camp Ouareau in St-Donat, Quebec.
+The Camp Oolahwan Centennial Committee, composed of former camp participants, invited the former campers to join their reunion event.
+The meeting took place from September 8th to 10th, 2017 on the enchanting site of Camp Ouareau in St-Donat, Quebec.

 Here you will find souvenirs of the different eras of Camp Oolahwan.
-We invite you to comment and share these photos.
-Help us identify the photos tagged as “Unknown period”.
+We invite you to share these photos and we hope they will remind you of good moments at the Camp!

 Filters add up to refine the search.
 Click “Clear Filters” to reset.